 Learn more about our apps for inspections!

 #1.
 Improper Cooldown Controls – We all know that the cooking temperature of food is critical for consumer safety, but did you know that the cool-down temperature and procedure are just as critical?
-This means having cooling equipment like blast chillers or ice wands that can reduce the temperature of foods from the danger zones of bacteria growth within 6 hours.
+This means having cooling equipment to create safe temperatures, like blast chillers or ice wands that can reduce the temperature of hot foods from the danger zones of bacteria growth within 6 hours.
 An FDA study found that 79% of restaurants were improperly cooling foods, which inherently means that a majority of food staffs in America were not given the proper tools or knowledge to do their job correctly.
-It is the responsibility of ever restaurant manager to ensure that their crews have a clear understanding of the dangers of not properly cooling foods, and giving them training on the best practices of food storage.
+It is the responsibility of every restaurant manager to ensure that their crews has a clear understanding of the dangers of not properly cooling foods, and giving them training on the best practices of food storage.
 You can reference FDA Food Code 3-501.13 for more information or the amazing infographic that ECOLAB’s created below.

 #3.
 No Separation between Raw & Ready Foods – Cross contamination is a major issue in the restaurant industry.
-This occurs when a raw food item, containing living and harmful bacteria, is placed in close proximity to a ready-made item.
-In this fashion, bacteria from the raw food item is able to contaminate the ready-to-serve item, and thus extremely harmful to the end consumer.
+This occurs when a cold food item, containing living and harmful bacteria, is placed in close proximity to a ready-made item.
+In this fashion, bacteria from the hazardous food item is able to contaminate the ready-to-serve food products, and thus extremely harmful to the end consumer.
 Fortunately, this type of violation is easy to avoid by taking very basic steps to ensure the safety of both your food and your customers.
-The first step is setting up proper storage within your fridges by creating a complete separation of raw meats from cooked products.
+The first step is setting up proper storage within your temperature-controlled fridges by creating a complete separation of raw meats from cooked products.
 The second step is to make sure that all cooking utensils are properly marked and assigned to designated workstations.
 For example, knives for raw chicken preparation should not be placed near or around the station for cutting salads or raw vegetables.
 Setting up proper workstations, as well as procedures for food preparation and storage are essential for maintaining a clean kitchen.
-You can reference FDA Food Code 3-302.11, as well as the ECOLAB infographic below, for more information!
+You can reference FDA Food Code 3-302.11, as well as the ECOLAB infographic below, for more information.

 When trying to improve the daily operations of your restaurant, it’s important to give your staff the tools needed to achieve operational excellence.
 That doesn’t mean spending thousands of dollars on software or machinery that you don’t need, but instead focusing on items that will help foster employee education and efficiency.
-Below we will explore 3 simple steps you can take to not only help your staff prepare for the next restaurant inspection but also help them become better industry professionals.

 #3.
-Strict In-house Compliance Standards – When it comes to the health of your restaurant’s customers, there should zero exceptions.
-That is why it is important that you, or designated members of your team, closely monitor and document any lapses in safety procedures by your staff.
+Strict In-house Compliance Standards – When it comes to the health of your restaurant’s customers, there should be zero exceptions.
+That is why it is important that restaurant owners, or designated members of your team, closely monitor and document any lapses in safety procedures by your staff.
 The violations, big or small, should be immediately reviewed with the staff member so that they can be resolved immediately and that corrective actions can be put in place to prevent repeat offenses.
 But if violations do reoccur, the staff member should be dealt with appropriately before the issue snowballs into a larger issue down the road.
 Having a clear-cut process improvement plan will make it clear to all members of staff that sub-par health standards will not be tolerated and that there will be consequences for improper kitchen protocol.

-How to Get Start with Mobile Restaurant Inspections
+Improve Restaurant Operations with Mobile Restaurant Inspections

 The GoCanvas platform is a great place for you, or any restaurant manager, to begin converting outdated paper forms into modern, mobile inspections that your staff can use to document daily operations.
 Stop waiting for issues to pile up, and start being proactive!